wildlife oasis between Pisa & the coast

 What to look for:

 After touring this area definitely have a peek at the Roman ruins from the I sec. d.C. which were brought to life in the mid-1700’s.
 Little by little, different areas of the mansion have been cleaned up including an impressive structure highlighting the thermal bath of this Roman villa and beautiful mosaic floors.
-This villa sat on the road leading to Rome, one that was later used by the pilgrims as they made their trek to see the Pope.
+This villa sat on the road leading to Rome, one that was later used by the pilgrims as they made their trek to see the Pope, known as the via Francigena.
 These ruins represent very real evidence of the interest by the Roman nobles in cultivating and settling in these lands.

 Finish up with a trip to the sandy beaches of Tuscany

-As an alternative to the Park, remember that you are truly a short drive away from some beautiful Versilia beaches so once the nature and history lesson are finished with the kids you are sure to put a smile on their faces with a trip over to Lido di Camoire or Viareggio, only about 20 km from the lake.
+As an alternative to the Park, remember that you are truly a short drive away from some beautiful Versilia beaches so once the nature and history lesson are finished, you are sure to put a smile on everyone's face with a trip over to Lido di Camoire or Viareggio, only about 20 km from the lake.
 These beaches provide lots of opportunities for restaurants, sun chairs, changing rooms, easy parking (bring your coins because it is all paid parking) and warm sandy beaches.